 Psychological safety is an emergent phenomenon: a property and state of a group that is felt (differently) by members of the group.
 For this reason, it’s a difficult (but worthwhile) concept to study, and many efforts have been made to […]

 The Psychological Safety Quadrant Exercise This is a really powerful (and fun!) exercise that helps participants learn and understand psychological safety, as well as an opportunity to qualitatively measure psychological safety, and can be carried out remotely or in-person.
-This […]
+We’ve […]

 I get asked a lot if I can help out with presentation content for internal training, talks or similar, so here is a slide deck for a psychological safety presentation that I’ve delivered a number of times and you’re welcome […]